John Pratt, 4th Marquess Camden: Family

 Lord Camden married Lady Joan Marion, daughter of Henry Nevill, 3rd Marquess of Abergavenny, in 1898.
 They had two sons and two daughters.
 He died in December 1943, aged 71, and was succeeded in the marquessate by his eldest son, John.
 The Marchioness Camden died in July 1952, aged 74.

-His daughter Lady Fiona Pratt married firstly Sir Gerard Fuller, 2nd Baronet and secondly the Earl of Normanton, becoming the mother of the third Baronet and of Shaun Agar, 6th Earl of Normanton.
+His daughter Lady Fiona Pratt married firstly Sir Gerard Fuller, 2nd Baronet and secondly Edward Agar, 5th Earl of Normanton, becoming the mother of the third Baronet and of Shaun Agar, 6th Earl of Normanton.